RuiChen99/IDS706-proj1/README.md

 ## Purpose
-    This repository uses panads to describe statistics and generate visualization for dataset Auto.csv.
-    The dataset Auto.csv includes variables such as mpg, weight, year, origin and acceleration etc.
+This repository employs Pandas to perform statistical analysis and generate visualizations for the "Cars.csv" dataset.
+The dataset "Auto.csv" comprises various variables, including mpg, weight, year, origin, acceleration, and more.

-    General statistics are described in the describe_dataset() function.
-This includes statistics on mean, count, and standard deviation etc.
+The `describe_dataset()` function is used to present general statistics, encompassing metrics such as mean, count, standard deviation, and more.

-    Furthermore, through the visualizatons created, one is able to analyze the correlation between weight and mpg or weight and acceleration with respect to origin or year.
-Both the scattered plots and fitted plots, which include line of best fit, are included to provide closer insight.
+Additionally, the visualizations produced allow for an in-depth analysis of the correlation between weight and mpg, as well as weight and acceleration, concerning their respective origins or years.
+Both scatter plots and fitted plots, which incorporate the line of best fit, are included to provide a more comprehensive understanding of the data.

 ## Important Things included are:
 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.